Paul Allen: Science and research

 Allen (right) studies a brain sample with Allan Jones, CEO of the Allen Institute for Brain Science, in 2011.

 In September 2003, Allen launched the Allen Institute for Brain Science with a $100 million contribution dedicated to understanding how the human brain works.
 Allen eventually donated $500 million to the institute, making it his single-largest philanthropic recipient.
-The institute for has taken a Big Science and open science approach; it makes research tools available to the scientific community.
+The institute has taken a Big Science and open science approach; it makes research tools available to the scientific community.
 The institute's projects include the Allen Mouse Brain Atlas, Allen Human Brain Atlas and the Allen Mouse Brain Connectivity Atlas.
 It helped to advance and shape the White House's BRAIN Initiative and the Human Brain Project.

 Founded in 2014, the Allen Institute for Artificial Intelligence (AI2)'s main focus is to research and engineer artificial intelligence.
 The institute is modeled after the Allen Institute for Brain Science and led by researcher and professor Oren Etzioni.
 As of 2015, AI2 had undertaken four main projects, Semantic Scholar, Euclid, Plato, and Aristo—the latter of which aims to build an AI system that can pass an 8th-grade science exam.

 In December 2014, Allen committed $100 million to create the Allen Institute for Cell Science in Seattle.
 As of 2014, the institute was investigating and creating a virtual model of cells in the hope of finding treatments for diseases.
 Like Allen's other institutes, all data generated and tools developed will be made publicly available online.

 Launched in 2016 with a $100 million commitment, The Paul G. Allen Frontiers Group aims to discover and support ideas at the frontier of bioscience in an effort to accelerate the pace of discovery.
 The group seeks to support scientists and research areas that "some might consider out-of-the-box at the very edges of knowledge".

 Allen launched the Allen Distinguished Investigators Awards (ADI) in 2010 to support early-stage research projects that often have difficulty securing funding from traditional sources.
 Allen donated the seed money to build SETI's Allen Telescope Array, eventually contributing $30 million to the project.

 The Paul Allen's flower fly was named in recognition of his contributions to dipterology.

 In 2022, the Paul Allen estate created the Fund for Science and Technology (FFST) and launched in August 2025 with an initial endowment of $3.1 billion and a plan to deploy at least $500 million across bioscience, the environment and AI.
 The foundation is led by Lynda Stuart and chaired by Jody Allen.